 NB: If you have taken out a loan to cover your tuition fees, you only have to repay the loan after finishing your studies and when you start earning a certain level of income.

-As it is part of your education, if your family can afford it, you should ask them to finance or help you finance your studies.
+If your family can afford it, you should ask them to finance or help you finance your studies.
 You can always arrange a family loan with them that you will repay later, after finding a job.
-This way, you can show them that you are very motivated.
 Studying abroad is an incredible experience and will definitely open many doors when you will be looking for work.
 So seat with your family and discuss with them what are your options.

 You can also consider asking your family members to act as a guarantor for a loan or to help you with the living expenses.